Chinese Business Visa for Indian Citizens: Complete Guide 2026

 Week 3: Submission and Follow-Through

-Beyond Your First Trip:
+Beyond Your First Trip

 Document your business activities meticulously during China visits.
-Save meeting notes, signed MOUs, trade fair badges, hotel registrations—these create your compliance trail valuable for future multi-entry visa applications.
-Consider your first trip an investment in long-term market access credentials.
+Save meeting notes, signed MOUs, trade fair badges, hotel registrations, business cards exchanged, and photographs from business events.
+These create your compliance trail valuable for future multi-entry visa applications, demonstrating genuine business activity rather than tourism masked as business travel.

 Looking Ahead: The Evolving Landscape